tigera-solutions/fortinet-enablement/modules/accessing-your-k8s-nodes.md

 ```

-3. On the `jumpbox` node, there is a script named `/home/calico-fortinet/configs/0-install-kubeadm.sh`.
+3. On the `master` node, there is a script named `0-install-kubeadm.sh` under the`/home/calico-fortinet` directory.
 This script will install the following packages:
     - Docker
     - kubeadm
     - kubectl